 Fattoush is believed to have originated from Northern Lebanon.
 They claim that Lebanese farmers found a way to reuse their leftover pita bread, which they dried, then cut into small pieces and combined with vegetables.

 Some people fry these bread pieces with olive oil as well.
-Overall, you will find many variations of this salad in other countries, such as in the best Israeli dishes, but I am sure all of them are tasty, healthy, and easy to make.
+Overall, you will find numerous adaptations of this salad in various countries, including some of the top Israeli dishes, but I am sure all of them are tasty, healthy, and easy to make.

 Looking for a melt-in-your-mouth dish with potatoes in Lebanese cooking style?
 Search no further because this Batata Harra is the ultimate answer for you.